spdermn02/TouchPortal_ITunes_Plugin/README.md

 1️⃣ This has only been tested on Windows 10 64-bit, with latest version of iTunes from Microsoft Store 2️⃣ There is no guarantee it will work elsewhere
-3️⃣ Apple could make their COM Interface obsolete at any point with an update, so no guarantees this works forever
+3️⃣ Apple could make their COM Interface obsolete at any point with an update, so no guarantees this works forever 4️⃣ KNOWN ISSUE: playing anything OUTSIDE of your Library will crash the plugin - will work on fix when I can (a simple stop/start in Touch Portal settings will start it back up)
 ```

+## Change Log
+2.0.0
+* Updated
+  * TouchPortal-API v2.0.1 update
+  * Updated Sample Images and Pages with all the new actions
+  * Changed Action Color to fit better with iTunes coloring
+* Added
+  * Single Volume Adjustment with OnHold capabilities
+* Deprecated
+  * Individual Volume Changes - This action was removed from being able to be added, but is still supported
+    * Will be removed in a future version
+* Bug Fixes
+  * UTF-8 was added in TPv2.3 and the TouchPortal-API v2.0.1 update so special characters in playlists will not break anymore
 ## Setup
 1. Download the TPiTunes.tpp file from [here](https://github.com/spdermn02/TouchPortal_ITunes_Plugin/raw/master/resources/TPiTunes.tpp)
 1. Import the Plug-in into Touch Portal